Servomechanism: History

 Power-assisted ship steering systems were early users of servomechanisms to ensure the rudder moved to the desired position.

 James Watt's steam engine governor is generally considered the first powered feedback system.
 The windmill fantail is an earlier example of automatic control, but since it does not have an amplifier or gain, it is not usually considered a servomechanism.

 The first feedback position control device was the ship steering engine, used to position the rudder of large ships based on the position of the ship's wheel.
 John McFarlane Gray was a pioneer.
-His patented design was used on the SS Great Eastern in 1866.
+His patented design was used on the in 1866.
 Joseph Farcot may deserve equal credit for the feedback concept, with several patents between 1862 and 1868.

 The telemotor was invented around 1872 by Andrew Betts Brown, allowing elaborate mechanisms between the control room and the engine to be greatly simplified.
 Steam steering engines had the characteristics of a modern servomechanism: an input, an output, an error signal, and a means for amplifying the error signal used for negative feedback to drive the error towards zero.
 The Ragonnet power reverse mechanism was a general purpose air or steam-powered servo amplifier for linear motion patented in 1909.

 Electrical servomechanisms were used as early as 1888 in Elisha Gray's Telautograph.